saberstack/zsxf/README.md

 to answer queries in at least *some fashion* without crashing the entire database gave rise to batch-oriented [warehouses](http://snowflake.com) .
 Unfortunately,
-most warehouse setups have latencies of minutes or even hour once the time it takes to synchronize each batch of data is included.
+most warehouse setups have latencies of minutes or even hour once the time it takes to synchronize each batch of data is accounted for.

 ### Goals
 - Queries are always correct